Prospective Parents and Families

 - Nurse office visits

 Students requiring transportation to UPMC Shadyside Urgent Care can use the Chatham Shuttle by making arrangements through Student Health Services during business hours.
 Students can access urgent care any day from 9:00 a.m. – 9:00 p.m., 365 days a year.

-Where will she live?
-She’s always had her own bedroom!
+Where will he/she live?
+They've always had their own bedroom!

 OMG!
-She’s going to have so much time on her hands!
+They're going to have so much time on their hands!

-The Office of Student Activities offers multiple events through the year including Café Rachel Happy Hour, Coffee House Series, Casino Night, various Trivia Nights, Chatham After Hours events, and Monday Night Edge.
-These events are open to the campus community and can be found on the Activities Calendar or in the Student (and Family) Planners.
+The Office of Student Affairs offers multiple events through the year including Trips throughout the city, Student Organization nights, Casino Nights, various Trivia Nights, and Chatham After Hours events.
+These events are open to the campus community and can be found on the Activities Calendar or in the Student Planners.
 Other events and programs that occur on campus include the W.O.W.
-(Women of the World) Retreat, Urban Survivor, All Faith Gathering, and various Wilderness Expeditions.
+(Women of the World) Retreat, RISE Mentor Program and Wilderness Expeditions.
 Student Organizations may also combine with the Student Activities Staff or other organizations to host events on campus and within the community.
 With so many events happening, it's hard to be bored on campus.

 Let’s talk about her getting a J–O–B.